dotnet/arcade/Documentation/Maestro/New-Inter-Branch-Merge-Approach.md

 For any other issues please raise queries in FR

-### Current flow
+### Legacy flow
-Current flow of creating the PR is based on Web-Hooks.
+Legacy flow of creating the PR is based on Web-Hooks.
 Repository, in order to onboard to use inter-merge automated flow, had to add the object in subscritions list of [subscriptions file](https://github.com/dotnet/versions/blob/616bf3daa90677d8315954f6477f9c78045e0f0f/Maestro/subscriptions.json):

 ```JSON